OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 1. Set working folder, the location on the local desktop computer where results will be exported.
 2. Connect to the source database or delimited text file and test connection.
-3. Select the tables of interest for the scan and scan the tables.
+3. Select the tables to be scanned and execute the WhiteRabbit scan.
-4. WhiteRabbit creates an export of information about the source data.
+4. WhiteRabbit creates a 'ScanReport' with information about the source data.

 Once the scan report is created, this report can then be used in the Rabbit-In-A-Hat tool or as a stand-alone data profiling document.